 People were unsure he’d even be able to ride a bike let alone get a driver’s license.
 Now Armani Williams is doing great things on the NASCAR stage!

 Armani Williams is someone who’s passions have turned into a career today.
 Something I share when I give talks as a professional speaker on the autism spectrum is a quote from Temple Grandin where she says that ‘interests and talents can turn into careers.’
 I believe that when we can find our kids passions at a very early age it can help them to be motivated as they get older to strive to achieve greatness.
+This video below discusses a little bit of my journey from nonverbal autism to professional speaker.

 When I think of Armani I believe this is something he has truly embraced.